 The inferior function seems to be a primary culprit in type ambivalence and misidentification.
 It also accounts for, among other things, many of the paradoxes we see in the personality types.
-For those unfamiliar with the nature and workings of the inferior function, it is the least conscious of the four functions in each of the Myers-Briggs personality type’s functional stack.
+For those unfamiliar with the nature and workings of the inferior function, it is the least conscious of the four functions in each of the Myers-Briggs personality type’s function stack.
 We should not assume, however, that because it is the least conscious that it is also the least powerful of the functions.
 To the contrary, there are times when the inferior function takes over as the driving and controlling force of the personality; such instances are sometimes described “grip experiences.”
-The power of the inferior function can be attributed to the fact that, in many ways, it represents the key to wholeness for each personality type, since it is the perfect complement or “other half” of the dominant.
+The power of the inferior function can be attributed to the fact that, in many ways, it represents the key to wholeness for each personality type, since it is in many respects the perfect complement to the dominant.

 The functional opposites of Te and Fe are Fi and Ti respectively.
 Therefore, when FPs (who use Fi) or TPs (who use Ti) are being driven by their less conscious functions (Te or Fe), they might identify themselves as Ones, indicating less than optimal functioning for their type.